yulioaj290/smart-shopify-product/README.md

 ### Browser Testing

-We have using [BrowserStack][1] for testing all features in the most popular moders browsers.
+We are using [BrowserStack][1] for testing the plugin's functions in the most popular moders browsers.
 With BrowserStack you can automate all web and mobile browser tests.
 It offers you a chance to keep attention to the real functionalities of your products and to fit the needs of your customers without worrying about browser testings.

 [1]: https://www.browserstack.com